mozilla/autophone/USAGE.md

           --treeherder-retry-wait=TREEHERDER_RETRY_WAIT
                                 Number of seconds to wait between attempts to send data to Treeherder.
 Defaults to 300.
+          --s3-upload-bucket=S3_UPLOAD_BUCKET
+                                AWS S3 bucket name used to store logs.
+                                Defaults to None.
+If specified, --aws-access-key-id
+                                and --aws-secret-access-key must also be specified.
+          --aws-access-key-id=AWS_ACCESS_KEY_ID
+                                AWS Access Key ID used to access AWS S3.
+                                Defaults to None.
+If specified, --s3-upload-bucket
+                                and --aws-secret-access-key must also be specified.
+          --aws-access-key=AWS_ACCESS_KEY
+                                AWS Access Key used to access AWS S3.
+                                Defaults to None.
+If specified, --s3-upload-bucket
+                                and --aws-secret-access-key-id must also be specified.

 ##### Configuring Email notifications